ViBiOh/fibr/README.md

 Fibr doesn't handle multiple instances running at the same time on the same `rootFolder`, if you use [Sharing feature](#sharing).

 Shares' metadatas are stored in a file, loaded at the start of the application.
 If an _instance A_ adds a share, _instance B_ can't see it.
 If they are both behind the same load-balancer, it can leads to an erratic behavior.
 Fibr has also an internal cron that purge expired shares and write the new metadatas to the file.
 If _instance A_ adds a share and _instance B_ runs the cron, the share added in _instance A_ is lost.

-It's a known limitation I need to work on, without adding an external tool like Redis and without being I/O intensive on filesystem.
+If you enable AMQP, it can handle thoses behaviours by using an exclusive lock with an AMQP semaphore mechanism.